Featuring Japanese taro for extra smooth texture

 -

-Cut a cross into the core of the Brussels sprouts, then boil in lightly salted water for about 3 minutes.
+Cut a cross into the core of the Brussels sprouts, boil for about 3 minutes.

 -